mongodb/docs-relational-migrator/source/includes/table-sql-connection-fields.rst

        Checking :guilabel:`Save password` saves the password securely on your machine.
-Relational Migrator automatically fills in the :guilabel:`Password` field for the current project.
+Relational Migrator automatically fills in the :guilabel:`Password` field when updating connection information.

    * - :guilabel:`General / SSL` toggle

      - View SSL settings for the connection.

        To use SSL, you must first uncomment and update the ``server.ssl`` configuration properties in your ``user.properties`` :ref:`file <file-location>`.

    * - SSL: :guilabel:`Use SSL`